patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/banner/banner.md

 section: components
 ---

-A **banner** is a one-line, full color, full width container that can be used to communicate short snippets of information to users.
+A **banner** is a 1-line, full color, full width container that can be used to communicate short snippets of information to users.
 Banners are un-intrusive, non-dismissible, and only support link buttons.

 For use cases requiring more than a single line of content or requiring important actions for the user to take, the flow should make use of the [inline alert](/components/alert/design-guidelines#inline-alerts) or [hint pattern](/components/hint/design-guidelines) instead, as they allow for more flexibility around these use cases.

 ## Usage
-PatternFly offers five different banner types detailed below.
+PatternFly offers 5 different banner types detailed below.

 <img src="./img/banner-types.png" alt="5 different types of banners" width="744"/>